choderalab/openmmtools/docs/devtutorial.rst

 ------------------------

 Composable states allow to control thermodynamic parameters of the simulation while masking their implementation details.
-There are no restrictions on the implementation details, but the class must implement the :ref:`mmtools.states.IComposableState <states>` interface.
+There are no restrictions on the implementation details, but the class must implement the :ref:`openmmtools.states.IComposableState <states>` interface.
 You can see the API docs for contract details, but here is a list of the methods.

 .. code-block:: python